 Verity La presents Clozapine Clinic—The Frater Project, an editing collaboration between Alise Blayney and Tim Heffernan.
-The Clozapine Clinic Project, inspired by the surreal poetry of the late Benjamin Frater, seeks to publish writing which engages with experiences of individual and societal madness, and which highlights the creativity, synchronicity and meaning that can come with that experience.
+The Clozapine Clinic Project, inspired by the surreal poetry of the late Benjamin Frater, seeks to publish writing that engages with experiences of individual and societal madness, and which highlight the creativity, synchronicity and meaning that can come with such experiences.
 We aim to support writers with mental health issues who are wanting to HOWL and explore the relationship between creativity and madness.

 For this project, we primarily welcome submissions of poetry, but are happy to consider fiction, nonfiction, essay, multimedia — and anything in between.

 We welcome previously unpublished works by emerging and experienced writers from anywhere in the world.